Timur: Campaign against the Delhi Sultanate

 Map of Timur's invasion of India in 1398-99, and painting of Timur defeating the Sultan of Delhi, Nasir Al-Din Mahmud Tughluq, in the winter of 1397–1398 (painting dated 1436).

-In the late 14th century, the Tughlaq dynasty which had been ruling over Delhi Sultanate since 1320 had declined.
-Most of the provincial governors had asserted their independence, and the Sultanate was reduced to only a part of its former extent.
-This anarchy drew the attention of Timur, who in 1398 invaded Indian subcontinent during the reign of Sultan Nasir-ud-Din Mahmud Shah Tughluq.
+In the late 14th century, the Tughlaq dynasty, which had ruled the Delhi Sultanate since 1320, had declined.
+Most provincial governors had asserted their independence, and the Sultanate was reduced to a fraction of its former extent.
+This anarchy drew the attention of Timur, who in 1398 invaded the Indian subcontinent during the reign of Sultan Mahmud Shah II.
 After crossing the Indus River on 30 September 1398 with a force of 90,000, he sacked Tulamba and massacred its inhabitants.
-He sent an advance guard under his grandson Pir Muhammad who captured Multan after a siege of six months.
-His invasion was unopposed as most of the nobility surrendered without a fight, however he did encounter resistance by a force of 2,000 under Malik Jasrat at Sutlej river between Tulamba and Dipalpur.
-Jasrat was defeated and taken away as captive.
+He sent an advance guard under his grandson Pir Muhammad, who captured Multan after a siege of six months.
+His invasion was unopposed as most of the nobility surrendered without a fight.
+He encountered resistance from a force of 2000 under Malik Jasrat at the Sutlej between Tulamba and Dipalpur.
+Jasrat was defeated and taken into captivity.
 Next he captured the fort of Bhatner which was being defended by Rajput chief Rai Dul Chand and demolished it.

 While on his march towards Delhi, Timur was opposed by the Jat peasantry, who would loot caravans and then disappear in the forests.
 He had thousands of Jats killed and many taken captive.
 But the Sultanate at Delhi did nothing to stop his advance.